A collection of royal reads for those who can’t get enough of the British royal family!

 The Heir Affair by Heather Cocks & Jessica Morgan

-In the upcoming sequel to The Royal We, readers are brought back into the lives of Bex and Nick!
+In the sequel to The Royal We, readers are brought back into the lives of Bex and Nick!
 I won’t share too much about this one, in case you haven’t read The Royal We and don’t want any spoilers.
 Based on how much I loved the first book though, I’m sure this will be a hit!

 Books About Royalty: Imaginary Royal Families